 VPN (virtual private network)

 VPN has somewhat become a household term in recent years, but the typical use case often advertised on television is for the purpose of anonymizing the consumer’s online activity.
 In that case, a user subscribes to a service that allows them to obfuscate their internet traffic by first sending it through servers in other locations, making it appear as if their online activity is actually originating from elsewhere.
 The customer uses a VPN client to connect to a VPN server provided by this service.

-The use case in this article is completely different, in that you have your own VPN server for outside clients to connect to, which does not require a subscription to any kind of service.
-Chances are good that you already have a device in the work environment that can be quickly configured as a VPN server to provide secure access to clients of your choosing.
+The use case in this article is completely different, in that you have your own VPN server for outside clients to connect to, and this can be accomplished by using a service such as our own SNS Cloud VPN, or by dedicating a hardware appliance in your environment to provide access to the local network.